cds-snc/notification-documentation/src/en/send.md

 ### Error codes

-If the request is not successful, the response body is `json`, refer to the table below for details.
+If the request is not successful, the response body is `json`.
+Refer to the table below for details.

 |status_code|message|How to fix|
 |:---|:---|:---|